Is It People Pleasing or Is It a Fawn Trauma Response?

 This is where EMDR therapy and somatic therapy come in

-Working with an EMDR therapist helps you trace your fawning back to its origin story, those early moments when your system learned: being helpful keeps me close, being honest gets me hurt.
+Working with an EMDR therapist (Eye Movement Desensitization and Reprocessing) helps you trace your fawning back to its origin story, those early moments when your system learned: being helpful keeps me close, being honest gets me hurt.
+EMDR is a trauma-focused therapy that uses eye movement desensitization to process traumatic memories stored in the nervous system.
+Trauma therapy, including somatic and trauma-focused approaches, supports nervous system regulation and helps you develop healthier coping mechanisms for managing stress and trauma.

 This isn’t about “fixing” you.